-Chai Scones – A delicious homemade scone recipe made with chai spices.
-Perfect with a cup of tea for breakfast.
+Chai Scones – A delicious homemade scone recipe made with warm spices and topped with a glaze.
+Perfect with for breakfast!

 I love cuddling up in a cozy blanket with a hot cup of tea during the fall.
 Okay, well you might find me with a cup of tea all year round but during the fall, it just adds to the overall cozy feeling with the leaves changing color and the chilly weather.